sepo83/weather-mcp-server/README.md

    });
 ```

-### To connect with Remote MCP Server use this directly, you dont need to install and compile
+### To connect with Remote MCP Server use this, you dont need to install and compile
 ```
   const transport = new StdioClientTransport({
     command: 'npx',